rflandau/gwcli/README.md

 ## "Global" Variables

-A development features exist as global singletons driven by static subroutines operating on a single, underlying variable instance.
+A number of development features exist as global singletons driven by static subroutines operating on a single, underlying variable instance.

+- `action.go` covers the action map for adding interactive models to Actions.

 - A single, shared connection to the Gravwell instance, via the Client library, is serviced by the connection package in `connection.go`.

-- (NYI) Logging is serviced by the logging package in `logging.go`.
+- `clilog.go` maintains a shared logger for developer logs.
 It is a shared instance of the gravwell ingest logger.

 ### Why?